 A fear of skin cancer and premature aging has driven many of us indoors, while making us smear on a thick layer of sunscreen whenever we are exposed to the sun.
 This high-level protection is good for our skin, but it might not be so good for our bones and overall health.

-It’s hard to know exactly how many Americans are lacking in vitamin D, because the estimates vary so widely.
+It’s hard to know exactly how many Americans have vitamin D deficiency symptoms, because the estimates vary so widely.
 African Americans are at greatest risk for a deficiency, because their skin pigment acts like a built-in sunscreen, blocking vitamin D production from the sun.
-Between 31 percent and 82 percent of African Americans are vitamin D deficient, depending on which statistics you follow.
+Between 31 percent and 82 percent of African Americans have vitamin D deficiency symptoms, depending on which statistics you follow.
 People who live in northern cities like Boston, Mass., or Edmonton, Canada, can also become deficient during the winter months, when the sun is low in the sky.

 The Institute of Medicine recommends that adults get 600 international units (IU) of vitamin D daily, and those over age 70 get 800 IU.
 If you don’t get enough sun exposure and you’re not making up the difference with diet or a supplement, you could have a vitamin D deficiency.

 It can be hard to tell whether you’re deficient by looking for symptoms alone because irritability, sweating, and a depressed mood can herald many different conditions.
 Even symptoms of a more serious deficiency, like bone pain and muscle weakness, can be hard to pinpoint as a lack of vitamin D.